WardBrian/ffi-examples/slides.md

 ## Calling conventions and Linking

-- At a low level, all a function is is a place in memory where some code lives, and a name for that place.
+- At a low level, a function is only a place in memory where some code lives, and a name for that place.
 <br/>
 - Calling that function is "just" a matter of preparing memory in a certain way and then jumping to that place.
 <br/>